-5.1.
-Purpose of an Issue Paper (IP)
+5.1 Purpose of an Issue Paper (IP)

-IPs provide a formal means of communication between the applicant, the CAA and any other supporting authorities to address certification issues throughout a project.
-They allow significant technical, regulatory, and administrative issues that impact certification during a project to be recorded and tracked from initiation through to closure.9
+IPs provide a formal means of communication between the applicant, CAA and any other supporting authorities to address certification issues throughout a project.
+They allow significant technical, regulatory, and administrative issues that impact certification during a project to be recorded and tracked from initiation through to closure.

-5.2.
-G-1 Issue Paper (IP) (Certification Basis)
+5.2 G-1 Issue Paper (IP) (Certification Basis)

-As a minimum, each TC project will have one IP raised against it which is identified as the "G-1" IP.
-This is a "general" IP and is applicable to all type certification projects.
+As a minimum, each TC project will have one IP raised against it which is identified as the 'G-1' IP.
+This is a 'general' IP and is applicable to all type certification projects.

 The G-1 IP is the authoritative source for the TC project certification basis.
-It is raised during phase I and it defines the airworthiness and environmental regulations (noise, fuel venting and exhaust emissions), ELOS findings, special conditions and exemptions that must be complied with for certification (CAR 21.31 refers.)
+It is raised during phase I and it defines the airworthiness and environmental regulations (noise, fuel venting and exhaust emissions), ELOS findings, special conditions and exemptions that must be complied with for certification (rule 21.31 refers.)
 The G-1 IP should provide the definitive justification for selecting the certification basis, including specific amendment levels.

-Despite being completed to stage 4 during phase II, the G-1 IP may need to be re-issued at the next revision during phase III to reflect any IPs raised during phase III that impact the certification basis.10 At the end of phase III, the G-1 IP conclusion is finally updated to reflect all changes made to the certification basis introduced since the initial issue of the G-1 IP and this data is transferred into the type certificate data sheet.
+Despite being completed to stage 4 during phase II, the G-1 IP may need to be re-issued at the next revision during phase III to reflect any IPs raised during phase III that impact the certification basis.
+At the end of phase III, the G-1 IP conclusion is finally updated to reflect all changes made to the certification basis introduced since the initial issue of the G-1 IP and this data is transferred into the type certificate data sheet.

-5.3.
-Other Reasons for Raising an IP
+5.3 Other Reasons for Raising an IP

-In addition to the G-1 IP, an IP will be raised by CAA for each certification issue11 that is considered to be "significant".
-These typically require detailed technical discussions between the parties involved, review of design data and/or hardware and include reasons such as follows.
+In addition to the G-1 IP, an IP will be raised by CAA for each certification issue that is considered to be 'significant'.
+These typically require detailed technical discussions between the parties involved, review of design data and/or hardware and include reasons such as the following:

-Equivalent level of safety: Where an applicant is unable to show literal compliance with an airworthiness requirement and proposes compensating factors that provide an ELOS.
+ELOS: Where an applicant is unable to show literal compliance with an airworthiness requirement and proposes compensating factors that provide an ELOS.

-Special conditions: If the existing applicable airworthiness standards do not contain adequate or appropriate safety standards for a product because of novel or unusual design features or the intended use of the product is unconventional special conditions will be required and will be initiated using an IP.
+Special conditions: If the existing applicable airworthiness standards do not contain adequate or appropriate safety standards for a product because of novel or unusual design features or the intended use of the product is unconventional, special conditions will be required and will be initiated using an IP.

-Method of compliance: Where the applicant proposes a method of compliance that requires CAA consideration, as a result of peculiarities in the type design or the need to define specific conditions
+Method of compliance: Where the applicant proposes a method of compliance that requires CAA consideration, because of peculiarities in the type design or the need to define specific conditions and/or establish the environment under which compliance must be shown (rule 21.31 refers).
+Areas of new technology or novel design are those that may not require a special condition but might

-9 IPs are not used for the management of normal project related issues.
+&lt;sup>9 IPs are not used for the management of normal project related issues.
 The applicant's and CAA's Project Managers should manage these using a project issues register.

-10 Should an IP be raised that results in a change to the certification basis or a method of compliance then the G-1 IP must be updated to reflect this change and which will then be reflected in the PSCP and CCL.
+$^{10}$ Should an IP be raised that results in a change to the certification basis or a method of compliance then the G-1 IP must be updated to reflect this change and which will then be reflected in the PSCP and CCL.

-11 Each IP will address a single issue only.
+&lt;sup>11 Each IP will address a single issue only.

-and/or establish the environment under which compliance must be shown (CAR21.31 refers).
-Areas of new technology or novel design are those that may not require a special condition, but might require the development of an acceptable means of compliance with existing regulations and which would establish a national precedent.
+require the development of an acceptable means of compliance with existing regulations and which would establish a national precedent.